-Starting today, Dell Inc. is shipping the FS8600 scale-out NAS device that adds unified storage capability to its Compellent Fibre Channel (FC) SAN platform, and also began teasing the primary deduplication
+Starting today, Dell Inc. is shipping the FS8600 scale-out NAS device that adds unified storage capability to its Compellent Fibre Channel (FC) SAN platform, and also began teasing the primary deduplication planned for the next version of the product.

 The company announced its FS8600 at the Dell Storage Forum in June, and the appliance became generally available today.
 The Dell FS8600 uses the vendor's Fluid File System (FluidFS) that also brings file NAS capability to its EqualLogic SAN platform and PowerVault direct-attached storage.